guanw/InterviewMate-Chrome-Extension/README.md

 - Shows server connection status
 - Provides extract button and status messages
-- Validates that user is on a LeetCode page
+- Validates that user is on a Interview page

 ## Data Extraction

-The extension extracts the following information from LeetCode pages:
+The extension extracts the following information from Interview pages:

 ### Problem Information